Jennifer Roberts – Park Manager

 Kyle Easley – Assistant Park Manager

 Kyle was born in Las Vegas and grew up in Sarasota, FL.
 He was raised in a circus family who traveled throughout most of the world.
 Having taken on the technical side of the entertainment industry, he toured with several Off-Broadway and national tours as a Sound Designer.
 He was also an arena rigger, providing advance aerial rigging for many musical artists.
+Whether in the studio or on stage, Kyle has worked with many artists like B.B.
+King, Dave Brubeck, Peter, Paul and Mary, The Mills Brothers, Jeff Dunham, Kathy Mattea, Johnny Mathis, Diana Krall and Dickey Betts & Great Southern.
 He owned his own business designing and installing audio/visual systems in numerous venues throughout Florida.
 Kyle began his Florida Park Service career in 2012 as OPS Park Ranger at Honeymoon Island Administration, which includes Honeymoon Island, Caladesi Island, Anclote Key Preserve and Egmont Key and was promoted to Park Ranger in 2013.
+Kyle joined the Hugh Taylor Birch Team in 2016.
+He also serves as the site supervisor for our FLCC AmeriCorps Project A.N.T. team.
 In his free time, Kyle enjoys archery, traveling and camping with his family.

 Jenni Leve – Park Services Specialist